 Please note: Artists attracting a larger crowd that is impeding traffic may be subject to relocate or be shut down for the time being.

-The SPJA has zero tolerance for infringing content at any of our events.
+The SPJA has zero-tolerance for infringing content at any of our events.
 Reproduced artwork that is traced, vectorized, copied, or otherwise altered from another artist and was not created by you, whether as a part or the whole of a work is not permitted.
-This includes but not limited to:
+This includes but is not limited to:

 • Official Logos